COVID-19 vaccine latest flashpoint in White House campaign

 Trump leveled the accusation a day after Sen. Kamala Harris, the Democrats’ vice presidential candidate, said she “would not trust his word” on getting the vaccine.
 “I would trust the word of public health experts and scientists, but not Donald Trump,” Harris said.

 Democratic presidential candidate Joe Biden amplified Harris’ comments Monday after he was asked if he would get a vaccine for COVID-19, the disease caused by the novel coronavirus.
-Biden said he’d take a vaccine “tomorrow”want to see what the scientists have to say, too.
+Biden said he would take a vaccine but wants to see what the scientists have to say, too.

 Biden said Trump has said “so many things that aren’t true, I’m worried if we do have a really good vaccine, people are going to be reluctant to take it.
 So he’s undermining public confidence.”